Moving On: Mortification and the Gay Christian

 1) Sexual activity outside of marriage is sinful.
 “Activity” includes encouraging or cultivating erotic desire outside the bounds of God’s design and end for marriage.
 Encouraging or fostering an orientation to sinful sexual activity is itself sinful.

-3) Orientation towards sexual sin, including sinful desire, is a result of sin, and may be properly sin itself.
-The sinful condition of misery in which humanity finds itself is manifested in propensity towards sin springing up from within the person, as well as a tendency towards frailty with temptation being inflicted upon the person from the brokenness of the world around them.
+3) Orientation (propensity) towards sexual sin, including sinful desire, is a result of sin, and may be properly sin itself.
+The sinful condition of misery in which humanity finds itself is manifested in sin and sinful desires springing up from within a person’s corruption, as well as temptation being inflicted upon the person from the brokenness of the world around and in them.

-4) Orientation to sinful temptation does not necessarily entail indulging the sin.
+4) Orientation (propensity) to sinful temptation does not necessarily entail indulging the sin.
 Being oriented towards a sinful temptation means that a besetting, regular propensity towards sinful desire is afflicting a person.
+This propensity may arise from a person’s sinfully corrupted heart or from their frailty due to the brokenness of the world.
 A gay or homosexual orientation is an orientation to a sinful sexual desire.
 It is not an increased affinity or appreciation for the same sex, but a tendency towards temptation to sinful sexual activity.

 5) Orientation towards sexual sin is a post-lapsarian wound borne by the sinner.
-It is not necessarily sin itself.
-Sinners must repent of sin, including sinful desires, whether conscious or unconscious.
-Sinners must also mortify orientations to sin.
-Mortification is the active resistance of sin and temptation.
+It is not necessarily sin itself since it may be an orientation to temptation as a post-lapsarian wound.
+Sinners must repent of sin, including sinful desires and their sinful nature, whether conscious or unconscious.
+Sinners must also mortify orientations to sin and temptation; mortification is the active resistance of sin and temptation.
 It is reliance on the grace of God to crucify the body of weakness (Romans 8:13, Galatians 5:24), which tends towards sin.
 Orientations to sexual sin must be mortified as part of Christian duty.
-Failure to mortify orientations to sin is sin itself, and should be repented.
+Failure to mortify orientations to sin, including orientations to sinful temptations, is sin itself, and should be repented.

 6) Since orientation to sexual sin is a wound of the fall, it will be healed in glory.
 Since it is a wound that tends its bearer towards sin, it is distinct from other post-lapsarian thorns in the flesh (e.g. Down syndrome) and therefore is neither good nor to be celebrated or encouraged.